BenTuason/BenTuason.github.io/_pages/about.md

 # About

 Hello!
 My name is Ben Tuason, and I am an undergraduate student at the University of Houston, majoring in Computer Science and Mathematics.
-I am interested in theoretical computer science, including algorithms, complexity theory, quantum computing, cryptography, optimization, and learning theory.
+I am interested in theoretical computer science, including algorithms, complexity theory, quantum computing, cryptography, circuit complexity, boolean function analysis, and learning theory.
 My hobbies include scribing notes from lectures I enjoy watching, coding simulation projects, and playing video games like League of Legends.
-I am also a part of UH’s competitive programming team and CTF team.
+I am also a part of UH’s ICPC competitive programming team and CTF team.

 ## Future Plans

-I aspire to pursue a Ph.D. in theoretical computer science, focusing on advanced research topics in algorithms and complexity theory.
+I aspire to pursue a Ph.D. in theoretical computer science, focusing on topics in algorithms and complexity theory.
 My goal is to contribute to the field through innovative research and collaboration.

 ## Contact